-The primary goals of the EIM Program are to 1) identify and gain early access to the most talented investment managers in their early business stages; 2) generate superior Fund return performance through the EIM Program; 3) identify superior EMs and/or investment opportunities in the State of California and Alameda County that are equal to or superior to comparable available investments; and 4) further diversify the Fund's overall investment program, so as to enhance risk-adjusted returns of the Fund.
+The primary goals of the EIM Program are to 1) identify and gain early access to the most talented investment managers in their early business stages; 2) generate superior Fund return performance through the EIM Program; 3) identify superior EIMs and/or investment opportunities in the State of California and Alameda County that are equal to or superior to comparable available investments; and 4) further diversify the Fund's overall investment program, so as to enhance risk-adjusted returns of the Fund.

-SECTION XVI: AUTHORITY OF MANAGERS
+SECTION XVII: AUTHORITY OF MANAGERS

-Subject to the laws of the United States and the State of California, and to the terms and conditions of this Policy, Managers shall have full discretion to direct the purchase, exchange, sale and reinvestment of the assets of the Managed Accounts.
+Subject to the laws of the United States and the State of California, and to United States and California laws, the agreed-upon terms and provisions of specific Manager contracts, and the terms and conditions of this Policy, Managers shall have full discretion under limited power of attorney to direct the purchase, exchange, sale and reinvestment of the assets of the Managed Accounts.
 The Board expects that Managers will recommend changes to this Policy when any part of this Policy appears to be at variance with overall market and economic conditions.

 Managers shall place orders to buy and sell securities and, by notice to the Custodian, shall cause the Custodian to deliver and receive securities on behalf of the Fund.
-Managers shall, upon Board inquiry, report placement of ACERA brokerage activities such that the Board shall be assured commissions were placed for the sole and exclusive benefit of the Fund.
+Managers shall, upon Board ACERA's inquiry, report placement of ACERA brokerage activities such that the Board shall be assured commissions were placed for the sole and exclusive benefit of the Fund.

-Separate account Managers shall not vote proxies.
-Proxies shall be voted by ACERA, via a proxy voting service vendor, in accordance with "ACERA Proxy Voting Guidelines and Procedures" which is maintained as a separate document.
+Separate account Managers Separately Managed Accounts shall not vote proxies.
+Proxies shall be voted by ACERA, via a proxy voting service vendor agreement, in accordance with the terms of the vendor agreement and the "ACERA Proxy Voting Guidelines and Procedures" which is maintained as a separate document.

-Securities lending shall be performed under the oversight of Staff, in accordance with Board-established procedures.
+Securities lending Lending, shall be performed administered under the oversight of Staff, in accordance with Board-established procedures.

-SECTION XVII: INVESTMENT GUIDELINES FOR THE MANAGED ACCOUNTS
+SECTION XVIII: INVESTMENT GUIDELINES FOR THE MANAGED ACCOUNTS